Casey Clabough

+Casey Howard Clabough (/'kleibou/ CLAY-boh; January 31, 1974 – January 1, 2023) was an American writer, farmer, and professor in the Etowah Valley Writers MFA at Reinhardt University.

 Clabough was born in Richmond, Virginia, and raised primarily on a farm in Appomattox County, Virginia.
 However, he attributed his culture to the Appalachian roots of his family, who lived in the Smoky Mountains for over two hundred years and were one of the founding families of Gatlinburg, Tennessee.
 Clabough also performed editorial work as series editor of the multi-volume "Best Creative Nonfiction of the South" (Texas Review Press), as executive editor of the James Dickey Review, and as literature section editor of the Encyclopedia Virginia.

 Clabough published over a hundred works in anthologies and periodicals, including the Sewanee Review, Virginia Quarterly Review, and Creative Nonfiction.
 He was also a professor at University of Lynchburg.

 From 2016, Clabough suffered from schizophrenia.
 He died on January 1, 2023.